mjc/optimizeimages.sh/README.md

 This will be POSIX sh compliant as soon as I fix the semaphore implementation.

+Recommend also using [Pingo](https://css-ig.net/pingo) but it appears to be closed source.

 ### TODO:
 - [x] Pass shellcheck
 - [x] Use functions to make parallelization easier